-2.2 Activities in Compartments Without Inflow From the Environment a_r = activity of a nuclide in compartment r at time t, Ci a_k = activity of a nuclide in compartment k at time t, Ci
+2.2 Activities in Compartments Without Inflow From the Environment a, = activity of a nuclide in compartment r at time t, Ci ---- --- --

 The following balance equation models the rate of change of activity of a nuclide in a compartment r.
 An example of a compartment that is typically without inflow from the environment is a reactor containment building.